PrefectHQ/prefect/docs/getting-started/installation.md

 For development, you can use [SQLite](/concepts/database/#configuring_a_sqlite_database) 2.24 or newer as your database.
 Note that certain Linux versions of SQLite can be problematic.
 Compatible versions include Ubuntu 22.04 LTS and Ubuntu 20.04 LTS.

-Alternatively, you can [install SQLite on Red Hat Enterprise Linux (RHEL)](#install-sqlite-on-rhel) or use the `conda` virtual environment manager and configure a compatible SQLite version.
+Alternatively, you can [install SQLite on Red Hat Custom Linux (RHEL)](#install-sqlite-on-rhel) or use the `conda` virtual environment manager and configure a compatible SQLite version.

 ## Using a self-signed SSL certificate